doduy291/url-shortener-next/README.md

 $ npx prisma migrate dev
 ```

-According to document, `db push` to prototype a schema at the start of a project and initialize a migration history when you are happy with the first draft. <br/>
+According to document, `db push` to prototype a schema at the start of a project and initialize a migration history when you are happy with the first draft. <br/> <br/>
-_Read more_ about both commands: https://www.prisma.io/docs/concepts/components/prisma-migrate/db-push#choosing-db-push-or-prisma-migrate
+_Read more about both commands_: https://www.prisma.io/docs/concepts/components/prisma-migrate/db-push#choosing-db-push-or-prisma-migrate

 - Explore and manipulate data, kinda like phpMyAdmin, MongoDB Compass,...